 The limited number of supplied pins in a package can impose restrictions on the amount of functions a certain device can contain.
 However by allowing the same pins to share several different functions and providing a means of function selection, a wide range of different functions can be incorporated into even relatively small package sizes.
-The devices include a Port A Output Function Selection register, labeled as IFS, which can select the desired functions of the multi-function pin-shared pins.
+The device includes a Port "x" output function selection register "n", labeled as PxSn, and Input Function Selection register, labeled as IFS, which can select the desired functions of the multi-function pin-shared pins.

 The most important point to note is to make sure that the desired pin-shared function is properly selected and also deselected.
 For most pin-shared functions, to select the desired pin-shared function, the pin-shared function should first be correctly selected using the corresponding pin-shared control register.
 After that the corresponding peripheral functional setting should be configured and then the peripheral function can be enabled.
-However, a special point must be noted for the digital input pin TCn, which shares the same pin-shared control configuration with its corresponding general purpose I/O function when setting the relevant pin-shared control bit.
+However, a special point must be noted for the digital input pin TCn, etc, which shares the same pin-shared control configuration with its corresponding general purpose I/O function when setting the relevant pin-shared control bit.
 To select this pin function, in addition to the necessary pin-shared control and peripheral functional setup aforementioned, it must also be set as an input by setting the corresponding bit in the I/O port control register.
 To correctly deselect the pin-shared function, the peripheral function should first be disabled and then the corresponding pin-shared function control register can be modified to select other pin-shared functions.